 Abukuma Cave あぶくま洞

-Go spelunking in the mountains of Fukushima
+Go spelunking in Fukushima

 Between the central hub of Koriyama and the seaside city of Iwaki lies one of Japan's most vast and intricate limestone cave systems.
 Abukuma Cave has some of the greatest stalactite and stalagmite formations in Asia.
 This is an unforgettable stop for anyone enjoying a road trip in the prefecture.